gogoneriel/nerite/README.md

 ### Discrepancy between `yieldGainsOwed` and sum of individual yield gains in StabilityPool

-StabilityPool increases `yieldGainsOwed` by the amount of BOLD yield it receives from interest minting, and decreases it by the claimed amount any time a depositor makes a claim.
+StabilityPool increases `yieldGainsOwed` by the amount of USDN yield it receives from interest minting, and decreases it by the claimed amount any time a depositor makes a claim.
 As such, `yieldGainsOwed` should always equal the sum of unclaimed yield present in deposits:

 `StabilityPool.getYieldGainsOwed() = SUM(StabilityPool.getDepositorYieldGain())`

-Currently, the discrepancy between these 2 can be rather large, especially if yield is received immediately after a liquidation that results in very little remaining deposited BOLD in StabilityPool.
+Currently, the discrepancy between these 2 can be rather large, especially if yield is received immediately after a liquidation that results in very little remaining deposited USDN in StabilityPool.
 What's worse, the discrepancy can sometimes be negative, meaning if every depositor were to try and claim their gains, at some point we would try to reduce `yieldGainsOwed` below zero, resulting in arithmetic underflow.

 #### Solution

 Some imprecision in the StabilityPool arithmetic is inevitable, but we should avoid arithmetic underflow in `yieldGainsOwed` by ensuring the error stays positive.
 The root cause of the underflow is not yet clear, however it seems to be connected to our error feedback mechanism.

-[PR 261](https://github.com/liquity/bold/pull/261) contains a proof-of-concept patch that eliminates error correction while also simplifying the code in an effort make it easier to reason about.
+[PR 261](https://github.com/liquity/usdn/pull/261) contains a proof-of-concept patch that eliminates error correction while also simplifying the code in an effort make it easier to reason about.
 This fixes all currently known instances of arithmetic underflow.

 **TODO**: we should analyze the issue more and understand the root cause better.